-- Seeking approval to delay exploration activities in certain tenements: - Selling certain tenements in PNG if sufficient funds are not raised; - Obtaining financial support from a director; - Directors and key suppliers forgoing fees until the Group is in a position to pay these fees.
+- Seeking approval to delay exploration activities in certain tenements; - Selling certain tenements in PNG if sufficient funds are not raised; - Obtaining financial support from a director; - Directors forgoing fees until the Group is in a position to pay these fees. - Seeking confirmation from the convertible note holder for the deferment of repaying convertible note for at least 12 months from the date of the signing financial report.